-Whether you live on or off campus, at Flagler College you'll find yourself immersed in a world of activity, friendships, networking, and learning.
+At Flagler College you'll find yourself immersed in a world of activity, friendships, networking, and learning.
 Flagler College has approximately 2,500 students enrolled at any given time.
 That means you'll see the same faces quite often, and you'll get to know your classmates and your instructors well.
 Our campus facilities-from dining and fitness to worship and recreation-support your lifestyle and ensure a comfortable environment to support your academic goals.
-In addition, Flagler offers a wide range of extracurricular, athletic, and intramural activities to get involved in.
+In addition, Flagler offers a wide range of extracurricular, athletic, and intramural activities.